 Zan’s local involvement in sustainability organizations and initiatives – from conservation to green building to waste management – makes her a valuable asset to the Emerald Alliance team.
 Zan focuses on building operational and communications infrastructure to strengthen and sustain the Alliance network.
 Primary projects include implementing a contact management system, redesigning website content, managing monthly e-newsletters, and curating social media content.
 Zan also supports research and planning initiatives that help the Alliance facilitate equitable investments in regional open spaces.

 Sean is the owner of SM Watts Consulting – empowering communities to drive environmental and land use policy and helping historically white-led organizations move from awareness to action to create an equitable and inclusive environmental movement.
 Sean is also founder of the Community Land Conservancy, a founding member of the Council on Community-Centric Fundraising and the University of Washington’s Nature and Health Working Group.

-The Alliance leadership is grateful to have seed funding and support to build and launch this important new collaborative effort in central Puget Sound.
+The EA leadership is grateful to have seed funding and support to build and launch this important new collaborative effort in central Puget Sound.
 We acknowledge the core financial support of the Bullitt Foundation and other funders (present and past): The Boeing Corporation, The Russell Family Foundation, Satterberg Foundation, The Network for Landscape Conservation, The Charlotte Martin Foundation, The Wilderness Society and The US Endowment for Forestry and Communities.